neelsoumya/special_topics_unconventional_AI/README.md

 `Unconventional approaches in AI and CS: complex systems perspectives, cognitive psychology, social sciences, computational models of creativity and other unconventional models`

+This is AI or classical AI before big data.

 ### Cognitive psychology, computational models of creativity and other unconventional models